A01793101-GMuniz/BDD_Challenge/README.md

         Once user clicks start button the feature will start to run.

-To generate allure report file run below command
+If user wants to generate allure report html file run below command

 	A)	allure serve <PATH_TO_PROJECT>\Reports\results